 Figure 6 shows the cumulative spectrum automatically provided for the whole data set.
 The interpretation of the structure is based on the knowledge of the spectrum of individual particles.
 These capabilities are illustrated in Figure 7.

 It is evident from the graph that the particle contains a significant enhancement of Pr-L and Nd-L when compared to the average material.

 Figure 5.
 A 3D distribution showing only the Nd-L enriched regions

 Figure 6.
 A cumulative spectrum automatically provided for the whole data set.

 Figure 7.
 Graph showing that the particle contains a significant enhancement of Nd-L and Pr-L compared with the average material

 As shown in Figure 8, a cumulative linear composition profile was generated around particle 2, showing elemental distributions that are normal to the Nd-L interface.
 The Fe-K contribution was observed to decrease while the Nd-L and Pr-L contributions were found to increase within the particle.

 By contrast, it is also possible to define a sub-volume within the data set.
 Figure 9 shows the selection and orientation of a cylindrical volume.
 A 1D composition profile as shown in Figure 10 is derived from the slices within this shape to create a profile across the major particle in the analysis.
 The same elements are segregated as before, and the sharpness of the interface between the matrix and the particle was observed.

 Figure 8.
 Cumulative proxigram created around particle 2

 Figure 9.
-Cylindrical volume of a defined sub-volume within the data set
+The cylindrical volume of a defined sub-volume within the data set